-The index S_r^e is considered like a major indicator that characterizes the generalized dynamics of major currencies rates.
-Trends of their development are projected on the index S_r^e
+The index $S_r^e$ is considered like a major indicator that characterizes the generalized dynamics of major currencies rates.
+Trends of their development are projected on the index $S_r^e$

-If S_r^e of the currency rises, exports become more expensive, its values are reduced, and imports became cheaper and its size increases, i.e. the competitive position of the country deteriorates in the global market.
-So S_r^e is the indicator of the competitiveness in the global market.
+If $S_r^e$ of the national currency rises, exports become more expensive, its values are reduced, and imports became cheaper and its size increases, i.e. the competitive position of the country deteriorates in the global market.
+So $S_r^e$ is the indicator of the competitiveness in the global market.

 3.3.2.
-Cross-rate and trilateral arbitration
+Why is it necessary to know the cross-rate and tripartite arbitration?

 Every currency has more, than one exchange rate, but so much, how many currencies there are in the world.
-Exchange rates having different numerical expression are connected by trilateral arbitration.
-A trilateral arbitration is an exchange operation of two currencies through the third one, with the aim of getting income, using a difference between the exchange rate and cross-rate.
+Exchange rates having different numerical expression are connected by tripartite arbitration.
+A tripartite arbitration is an exchange operation of two currencies through the third one, with the aim of getting income by using a difference between the exchange rate and cross-rate.

-The cross-rate is the course of exchange of two currencies (A and B) through the third currency (C).
+The cross-rate is the exchange rate of two currencies (A and B) through the third currency (C).
 We can determine cross-rate by the conversion of the currency "A" at first in the currency "C", and then - the currency "C" in the currency "B".